-St. Lawrence County Public Health offers immunizations every Tuesday and Thursday.
+St. Lawrence County Public Health offers immunizations weekly.

 To make an appointment, please call 315-229-3452.
 If you have insurance, please have your benefits card ready when you call.